harvesterrr/ml-scratch/README.md

 # ml-scratch
-Machine learning from scratch in c++
+Machine learning from scratch in python